Jermaine Cunningham: New England Patriots

-Cunningham was drafted by the New England Patriots in the second round (53rd overall) of the 2010 NFL Draft.
+Cunningham was selected by the New England Patriots in the second round (53rd overall) of the 2010 NFL draft.
 He signed a four-year contract on July 24, 2010.
 Cunningham made his first career start in the third game of his rookie season, surpassing former starter Tully Banta-Cain, and recorded his first career sack in Week 6 against the Baltimore Ravens.
 Cunningham started 11 of 16 games played as a rookie, finishing with 27 tackles, one sack, and two forced fumbles.

 Cunningham struggled through his second season, recording only one tackle on the season.
 On a defense that was ranked 31st out of 32 teams, Cunningham was a regular healthy scratch.
 Cunningham played mostly special teams and rarely saw action in the defensive line rotation.

 On November 26, 2012 Cunningham was suspended for violating the NFL performance-enhancing substances policy.

-After 3.5 sacks in three seasons, the Patriots cut Cunningham on August 31, 2013, not surviving the final cuts.
+After 3.5 sacks in three seasons, the Patriots cut Cunningham on August 31, 2013, during final roster cutdowns.